-I was sitting in a smoky internet cafe with a bunch of really loud Turkish kids, completely in shock.
+I was sitting in a smoky internet cafe full of loud Turkish teenagers, staring at the computer, completely in shock.

-The name was taken.
+My business name was taken.
 And not just taken.
-Taken by a bunch of sleazy, pseudo-spiritual jerks who were totally working the fancy-pants shiny, branded, logo-ized angle.
-It looked like something you’d see in Yoga Journal or something.
-And I don’t mean that as a compliment.
+Taken by pseudo-spiritual, highly branded corporate training bullshit.
+It looked like something you’d see in Yoga Journal, and I don’t mean that as a compliment.

 Ugh.
 I was upset and anxious and terrified.
 It was — and here’s where things tie into yesterday’s post — a roadblock.
-One that was completely, terrifyingly and impossibly impassible.
+A terrifying, impossibly impassible roadblock.

-I already had flyers.
-I already had cards.
+I already had flyers and cards!
 The website was all designed and had the name — my name, as I thought of it — plastered all over it.